Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `ref` (string, required): reference to another schema definition

 Refs are a mechanism for re-using a schema definition in multiple places.
-The `ref` string can be a global reference to a Lexicon type definition (an `Namespace Identifier`, optionally with a `#`-delimited name indicating a definition other than `main`), or can indicate a local definition within the same Lexicon file (a `#` followed by a name).
+The `ref` string can be a global reference to a Lexicon type definition (an `NSID`, optionally with a `#`-delimited name indicating a definition other than `main`), or can indicate a local definition within the same Lexicon file (a `#` followed by a name).

 ### `union`
 Type-specific fields: